Skip to main content

 • SMO 5: International Public Sector Accounting Standards

-The Ministry of Finance (MoF) is responsible for setting public sector accounting standards in Norway.
-Public sector entities are using national standards on a cash-basis.
+The Ministry of Finance (MoF) is responsible for establishing public sector accounting requirements in Norway.
+Public sector financial reporting at the central government level continues to be based primarily on a cash-basis framework.

 Current Status: Sustain